 For Your Advisor

-In considering a gift for the Princeton Public Library Foundation in your will, there are several points of information your attorney will want to know:
+In considering a gift for the Friends and Foundation of the Princeton Public Library in your will, there are several points of information your attorney will want to know:

-- The legal entity that accepts gifts for the Library is the Princeton Public Library Foundation, Inc.
+- The legal entity that accepts gifts for the Library is the Friends and Foundation of the Princeton Public Library, Inc.

 - We are a not-for-profit classified 501(c)(3) by the Internal Revenue Service.